New Taipei City, Taiwan

 November 1, 2018

 It rained on our parade.
 Early November was well within typhoon season in Taiwan; Frances, J9, and I learned the wet way.
 Nevertheless, no inclement weather could dampen our spirit.
-Armed with a sunny disposition and a warm smile, our driver-cum-guide Kevin Xie (or Hsieh) drove away the rainy day blues on top of his other duties AND the fact that he could speak English well, an uncommon skill among the Taiwanese.
+Armed with a sunny disposition and a warm smile, our driver-cum-guide Kevin Xie (or Hsieh) drove away the rainy day blues on top of his other duties and English skill, uncommon among the Taiwanese.

 Kevin drove east to New Taipei City.
 Wind and rain blowing in from the Pacific welcomed us to Yehliu Geopark, a scenic copper-colored cape at Wanli District that sprouted rock art formed by the masterful hands of Mother Nature.
 An eclectic artist, she applied various methods on these sandstones.
 Swirling oceanic waves, subtle yet stubborn weathering, and occasional tectonic movement all worked in concert to create fanciful shapes given equally fanciful names: bean curd, ice cream, fairy’s shoe, fried drumstick, and the Buddhist monastic pig.
 Thanks to the rain, we missed all that.

 Not that we minded.
 We came for one particular rock: the Queen’s Head, the iconic image of Yehliu.
-As a kind of mushroom rock sculpted by seawater through differential erosion, it had a bulky head that tapered sharply at the top and round the base.
+A kind of water-sculpted mushroom rock, it had a bulky head that tapered sharply at the top and round the base.
 The collapse of the top rock some 50 years ago left the rest shaped like the silhouette profile of Queen Elizabeth I with her updo of curls.
 For me, though, it conjured up Cleopatra, but I didn’t get naming rights.

 Still, the up-close-and-personal experience truly felt like meeting royalty.
 We waited in line for a photo op.
 My turn came up and I curtsied, eliciting laughter from fellow tourists behind me.